anharrington/handsonpython/rstP/dictionaries.rst

 dictionary reference used as the format parameter is ``**locals()``.

-A string like ``formatStr`` is probably the most readable way to code the creation of a string from a collection of literal strings and program values.
+A string like ``formatS`tr`` is probably the most readable way to code the creation of a string from a collection of literal strings and program values.
 The ending part of the syntax, ``.format(**locals())``, may appear a bit strange, but it is very useful!
-We will use this notation extensively.
 It clearly indicate how values are embedded into the format string, and avoids having a long list of parameters to ``format``.